The last chapter in My Crochet Career can be summed up in this one comment:

 I was missing out.

-I was tired, irritable, and constantly preoccupied with the work I was committed to (at least six weeks of it at a time, and it didn’t seem to be slowing down).
+I was tired, irritable, and constantly preoccupied with the crochet business I was committed to (at least six weeks of it at a time, and it didn’t seem to be slowing down).

 I thought it would be a “great problem” to be super busy with crochet orders!
 What a dream, right?